Eb0nY-April14/test-your-english-quiz/README.md

 # Features

 It is designed to be responsive on all device sizes and thereby accessible on a range of devices.
 Usability was thought of from the start so the user interface was designed in its simplest form with good colour contrast between the background and text colours respectively.
 The font-size and weight of the texts are large and bold with all texts aligned to the centre so that it can be easily tweaked/adjusted to fit different screen sizes using the "@media screen css rule".
-Also, the buttons for navigating around and for submission i.e back, forward, skip and submit buttons are big enough to see.
+Also, the buttons for navigating around and for submission are big enough to see.
 All these features will ensure that both first time and returning users/visitors to the site find it easy to read the texts, navigate around the interface pretty quickly, interact with the game and have a pleasurable experience while doing so.

 ## Existing Features

-    The entire user interface is divided into three parts namely:

-      i.
-Heading Bar

-      ii.
-Quiz Area

-      iii.
-Score Display Area

 * Heading Bar

-    * It consists of the logo and Spelling Bee quiz name nicely placed beside each other and aligned to the centre to keep in line with the overall structure of the page.
+    * It is uniform across all the three pages and consists of the logo and Spelling Bee quiz name nicely placed beside each other and aligned to the centre to keep in line with the overall structure of the page.

     * See the 'Heading Bar' Screenshot below: